 Make sure it matches the version of PHP your panel shows for your domain.

-View the following article for instructions on how to add this information:
+If you've manually installed WordPress, see the following article for instructions on how to update: